 Our classes are child friendly, nurturing, open and positively engaged.
-Our excellent and compassionate teachers work with the evolved curriculum to cultivate higher order thinking skills, encourage innovation and make learning experiential for their learners.
+Our excellent and compassionate teachers work with the evolved curriculum to cultivate higher order thinking skills, encourage innovation and make learning experiential for their students.
 Our curriculum is built to encompass the rich diversity of the ways children absorb and react to stimuli, relate to others around them, and manifest their intelligence.
-Our instruction is differentiated to suit the needs of the varied groups of learners in our classrooms, and through theme-based and project-based learning modules, learners see their learning connect to the world around them.
+Our instruction is differentiated to suit the needs of the varied groups of students in our classrooms, and through theme-based and project-based learning modules, students see their learning connect to the world around them.

 And, because we believe that education occurs beyond the classroom, we ensure that we spend 40% (in primary school) to 20% (in middle and senior school) of our school day on Beyond Academics, which includes our Wider World programmes, Sports and the Arts.
 Academic outcomes are important, but holistic development of the child is our commitment.